onflow/flow-go/module/jobqueue/README.md

 4. the number of concurrent workers is configurable so that the node won't get overwhelmed when too many jobs are created (i.e. too many blocks are finalized in a short period of time)

 ## JobQueue components
-To achieve the above goal, the jobqueue system contains the following components/interface:
+To achieve the above goal, the jobqueue system contains the following components/interfaces:
-1. A Jobs module to find jobs by job index
+1. A `Jobs` module to find jobs by job index
-2. A storage.ConsumerProgress to store job processing progress
+2. A `storage.ConsumerProgress` to store job processing progress
-3. A Worker module to process job and report job completion.
+3. A `Worker` module to process jobs and report job completion.
-4. A Consumer to find new jobs, create workers for each job using the above modules, and manage job processing status internally.
+4. A `Consumer` that orchestrates the job processing by finding new jobs, creating workers for each job using the above modules, and managing job processing status internally.

 ### Using module.Jobs to find jobs
 There is no JobProducer in jobqueue design.
 Job queue assumes each job can be indexed by a uint64 value, just like each finalized block (or sealed block) can be indexed by block height.